 - Lemon Park Spray Pool in Fullerton.

-- Irvine Spectrum has two splash play areas.
+- Irvine Spectrum has one splash play area

 I’ve never been, but the City of La Mirada Buccaneer Bay (Splash!) gets the best reader comments: